The Modular Isomorphism Problem for small groups -- revisiting Eick's algorithm: Introduction

-Apart from the improved efficiency our program provides compared to Eick's version, it also allows to compare groups of any order.
-In \cite{ModIsom} it was only possible to apply the algorithms to groups which are contained in the Small Groups Library of \texttt{GAP} and it was not feasible for groups of order much bigger than $2^9$ anyhow.
+Apart from the improved efficiency, our version also allows to compare groups of any order.
+In \cite{ModIsom} it was only possible to apply the algorithms to groups which are contained in the Small Groups Library of \texttt{GAP}.
+This further extends the possibilities for computational investigations of the MIP and allows to develop ideas for theoretical proofs of the MIP based on experimental observations for bigger groups with special properties.